1. Send an important message to elected officials that this proposal needs to receive proper community input.

 This is the most aggressive assault on private property rights.
 TOPA is eminent domain in disguise.
 It will have devastating effects on owners, tenants and the future of our city.
 This only benefits outside special interest groups, lawyers, and complicit politicians.

-Modeled on the failed Washington D.C. legislation, and on the heels of total non-partisan rejection by outraged City of Richmond residents late last year, the Berkeley bill goes as far as it can to stepping on private property rights.
+Modeled on the failed Washington D.C. legislation, and on the heels of total non-partisan rejection by outraged City of Richmond residents in 2019, the Berkeley bill goes as far as it can to stepping on private property rights.

-First right of refusal.
-TOPA demands you offer your property to all tenants, before it is placed on the open market. this prevents your property from going on the market for sale, until every renter waives his or her rights in writing.
+First right of offer.
+TOPA demands you offer your property to all tenants, before it is placed on the open market.
+This prevents your property from going on the market for sale, until every renter waives his or her rights in writing.
 This will create lengthy, unpredictable time periods that will frustrate a sale and create perverse incentives for tenants.

 First right of offer AND first right of refusal.
-In addition to offering the tenant a first right of refusal, each owner will also need to inform each and every listed nonprofit developer or "partner" - approved by the city - of the owner's intent to sell.
+In addition to offering the tenant a first right of refusal, each owner will also need to inform each and every listed "Qualified Nonprofit" - approved by the city - of the owner's intent to sell.
 And even if they say "no thanks" and the owner goes to the market for a buyer, the owner must notify the tenants and qualified nonprofits of the offer made by another party and give the tenant or Qualified Nonprofits the First Right of Refusal.

 Any owner found in violation of TOPA could be fined $1,000 per day, per unit!